dshadoff/MiSTer_Screenshot/README.md

 ## What is it and Why Does it Exist ?

-I use a Logitech K400+ keyboard/mouse conbo on my MiSTer, but it has one weakness: The PrintScreen key is a key-combination of Windows + PrtScr, but the LogiTech's keyboard uses another key combination for the PrtScr key, which I can never seem to remember.
+I use a Logitech K400+ keyboard/trackpad combo on my MiSTer, but it has one weakness: The PrintScreen key is a key-combination of Windows + PrtScr, but the LogiTech's keyboard uses another key combination for the PrtScr key, which I can never seem to remember.